evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/enum.rst

 :qualname: where in module new Enum class can be found.

 :type: type to mix in to new Enum class.

-:start: number to start counting at if only names are passed in

-.. versionchanged:: 3.5
-   The *start* parameter was added.

 Derived Enumerations